 Even if Helmond is a relatively small city, it receives internationally recognition – such as the international ITS Local Government Award in 2019 – for its ambitious goals and the realisation of innovative mobility solutions in the city.
 Therefore, it is not a surprise that together with their regional partners City of Helmond hosted the ITS Europe 2019 Congress in the Brainport region Eindhoven.

-The Saga Consortium will launch the Helmond pilot in January 2021.
-It has four partners: Mobility Forus, Halogen and Ramboll Management Consulting from Norway together with Spare Labs from Canada.
-The team is interdisciplinary and consists of the project management by Mobility Forus, operators from FMN/Hermes and design team from Halogen.
-Software integration and smart transport solutions are provided by Spare.
-Management consulting and traffic engineers come from Ramboll Management Consulting.
+The Saga Consortium launched the Helmond pilot in January 2021.
+It had four partners: Mobility Forus, Halogen and Ramboll Management Consulting from Norway together with Spare Labs from Canada.
+The team was interdisciplinary and consisted of the project management by Mobility Forus, operators from FMN/Hermes and design team from Halogen.
+Software integration and smart transport solutions were provided by Spare.
+Management consulting and traffic engineers came from Ramboll Management Consulting.

 NAVYA robot bus with 11 seats to be tested

-The consortium uses autonomous vehicles from a subcontracted French manufacturer, NAVYA.
+The consortium used autonomous vehicles from a subcontracted French manufacturer, NAVYA.
 The technical specifications are as follows:

 - Maximum operating speed: 25km/h

 - Engine: Electric